-Borax can help to loosen up clogs in a kitchen or bathroom drain by pouring a half cup of borax then two cups of boiling water into the drain.
+Borax can help to loosen up clogs in a kitchen or bathroom drain by pouring a half cup of borax and then two cups of boiling water into the drain.
 Then, it needs to sit untouched for about 20 minutes, then run warm water to dislodge the clog inside of your pipes.

 27. Cleans Garbage Disposal

-If you have a garbage disposal, they can be the source of some terrible odors if you don’t clean it.
+If you have a garbage disposal, it can be the source of some terrible odors if you don’t clean it.
 Never stick your hand into a garbage disposal.
 Hopefully, you’ve watched too many scary movies to understand why that’s just playing with fire.